In order to connect up your inputs and outputs to the different COGS boxes, you will need to use different types of cabling.

 <aside>

-You can use the same CAT5 ethernet cabling to connect your COGS boxes to the LAN and to connect your breakouts to the Digital Master and the Sensor Master.
+You can use the same kind of CAT Ethernet cabling to connect breakouts to the Digital Master and the Sensor Master.

 In order to connect inputs and outputs to the Digital Master via the RJ45 Breakout, or the Isolated Breakout, you will need to use either CAT5, CAT5e, or CAT6 Ethernet cable.